-Our tracking pixel is great to track views on particular pages, and to pass data back to Loggly including plaintext and JSON.
+Our tracking pixel is a great way to track views on particular pages, and to pass data back to Loggly including plain text and JSON.
 You can send a maximum of 64kb per event.
 It makes use of an HTTP GET request.

 Tracking Pixel Setup

 Copy the tracking pixel link into your HTML page

 - TOKEN: your customer token from the source setup page

 Open the page in your browser to execute the tracking pixel and send data to Loggly.